wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 as a sharer.
 Eventually, the handling completes by calling `cleanUpAfterRequest()`.
 In the latter case, the state transit to the corresponding `_A` version, and the handling completes.
 The `PUTS` will be retried in eviction handler when the eviction on the old address succeeds.

+For all `_Inv` version states, the `PUTS` is regarded as a valid response for an earlier invalidation, which is simulated by calling `removeSharerViaInv()`, with the last argument being `true`.
+Besides, the ACK counter is updated, and if it reaches zero, invalidation completes, and the state will transit back to the corresponding stable states.
+The request completes immediately, and the next event in the MSHR register is retried by calling `cleanUpAfterRequest()`.
+Note that in this case, no data array allocation is required, and block data is stored in the MSHR, if the data array entry does not exist.
+This is also consistent with how invalidations are usually handled.